JakubAndrysek/mkdocs-typedoc/README.md

 - `options` (optional): The path to the typedoc.json options file with more options.
 - `name` (optional): The name for the generated documentation.
 Default is "TypeDoc API".
 - `disable_system_check` (optional): Disable the TypeScript system check.
 Default is False.
-- `tile_link` (optional): The link from TypeDoc back to the main page.
+- `title_link` (optional): The link from TypeDoc back to the main page.
 Default is "/".

 The plugin will generate TypeDoc documentation into the output directory specified.